top of page

 Why Does My Chicken Have Red-Bone? - Perfectly cooked chicken

-I no longer bother to truss my chicken for roasting; I thread a skewer between the legs to balance the chicken, and it cooks evenly this way.
+I no longer bother to truss my chicken for roasting; I thread a skewer between the legs to balance the chicken, which cooks evenly this way.
 If you tie the thighs tightly to the body, the heat may not penetrate that area during cooking time, causing uneven cooking of the red bone.

 Have a Rimmed Cutting Board Handy